A genuine test for hyperuniformity: Likelihood ratio test for hyperuniformity

+Figure~\ref{fig:exp} presents the simulations results for the test statistic $T$, specifically showing the atom size and density estimates for the continuous part of $T$.
+The same set of samples is used to compute $T$ for Fig.~\ref{fig:exp} and $(\widehat{s},\widehat{t}_1)$ for Fig.~\ref{histograms_H0_t1}.

-Based on our simulation results displayed in Fig.~\ref{fig:exp}, we conjecture that, as $n \to \infty$, the limit distribution of $T$ under $H_0$ is a mixture of an atom at $0$ and a gamma distribution with parameters $\alpha=k/2$ and $\beta=1/2$, where $k$ is slightly smaller than $1$.
-For $k=1$ the latter would be a $\chi^2$-distribution with one degree of freedom.
-In our case, we still refer to a $\chi^2$-distribution with a {\em fractional} parameter $k$.
-Importantly, this observation holds to a good approximation even for small system sizes.
-In particular, it implies that the asymptotic distribution of $T$ does not depend on $t$.
-In fact, this latter statement follows directly from Lemma \ref{linv}.
-The existence of an universal ($t$-independent) explicit limit distribution of $T$ is key for our test on hyperuniformity.
+Based on the simulation results shown in Fig.~\ref{fig:exp}, we conjecture that, as $n \to \infty$, the limiting distribution of $T$ under $H_0$ is a mixture of an atom at $0$ and a gamma distribution with parameters $a=k/2$ and $b=1/2$, where $k$ is slightly less than $1$.
+For $k=1$, this would correspond to a $\chi^2$-distribution with one degree of freedom.
+In our case, we refer to this limiting form as a $\chi^2$-distribution with {\em fractional} parameter $k$.
+Therefore, we assume in the following that the limiting distribution of $T$ consists of an atom of size 0.5585 and a continuous part with fractional parameter $k=0.9400$.
+Importantly, this approximation holds well even for small system sizes, and it implies that the asymptotic distribution of $T$ does not depend on $t$.
+In fact, this $t$-independence follows directly from Lemma \ref{linv}.
+The existence of an universal (i.e., $t$-independent) explicit limit distribution for $T$ is crucial for our statistical test of hyperuniformity.

-Under $H_1$, the distribution of $T$ is asymptotically (for $n\to\infty$) well described by a gamma distribution with effectively one parameter (i.e., a scatter plot of $\alpha$ and $\beta$ collapses to a single curve); see Fig.~\ref{fig:nonhyp}, where we use the same simulation parameters as in Sec.~\ref{secML} for additional values of $s$, $t$, and $L$.
+Under $H_1$, the distribution of $T$ is asymptotically (as $n\to\infty$) well approximated by a gamma distribution; see Figure~\ref{fig:nonhyp}, which is based on the same simulation settings as in Section~\ref{sec:fullparameter} but extended to additional values of $s$, $t$, and $L$.
+Moreover, we find that the distribution of $T$ can be well approximated using only a single parameter, i.e., a scatter plot of $a$ and $b$ collapses onto a single curve.